BrianaLane/LRS2_reduction/LRS2_reduction_README.md

 - CURE and all python packages needed for reduction are already on TACC.
 - You must first set up these paths in you "~/.bashrc" file in your account on Maverick.

-- Open your "~/.bashrc" file and add the following lines at the end:
+- Open your "~/.bashrc" file in your prefered text editor and add the following lines at the end:
 	(NOTE: The last 3 are optional but are useful for running VIRUS reduction scripts or viewing fits files)

 		umask 022